Cade-CM/med_ocr_mobile_app/api/OLLAMA_SETUP.md

 # Ollama Setup for LLM-Enhanced OCR Parsing

-This guide will help you set up local LLM parsing to improve OCR accuracy.
+This guide will help you set up local LLM parsing with drug database validation for superior accuracy.

+## What's New: LLM-First Strategy

+The parser now uses **LLM-first parsing** instead of regex-first:

+### Old Approach (Regex-first):
+1. Regex patterns extract data
+2. If confidence < 70%, try LLM as fallback
+3. Problem: Regex brittle, misses variations

+### New Approach (LLM-first with Database):
+1. **LLM parses OCR text directly** with drug database context
+2. Drug names validated against 1000+ medication database
+3. Falls back to regex only if LLM fails
+4. Much more accurate and flexible

 ## Step 1: Install Ollama